apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Enable communication between various components within and outside of the application
 - Different Types of services:
-1. NodePort: Is a layer above ClusterIP, So you can use it for both external and inter-cluster connections
-2. ClusterIP: Used for inter-cluster connections
+1. NodePort
+2. ClusterIP
 3. LoadBalancer

+#### NodePort Service
+- Is a layer above ClusterIP, So you can use it for both external and inter-cluster connections

 ```
 apiVersion: v1